coopnorge/coopnorge.github.io/docs/introduction-to-oauth.md

 We use refresh tokens to get new access tokens without having the user re-authenticate.
 Refresh tokens allows the authorzation server to issue new access tokens when requested.

 Refresh tokens have a finite life time and will expire based on the settings specified for the requesting client.
 They can also be configured for one-time use only, meaning that every time a refresh token is used to issue a new access token a new refresh token is supplied as well.
 ### ID tokens
-ID tokens can contain information about the user, but should not be used for authentication
+ID tokens contains information about the user, but should not be used for authorization.
+I.e it should not leave the client that obtained the ID token, but the client can inspect it to learn more about the user.

 ## Elevator-pitch on authorization code